Kentik for AWS

 Note: To create a Kentik cloud from an AWS data source that includes logs from multiple regions, you must use Kentik portal v4.

-The first stage in creating a new cloud is getting to the Add AWS Cloud page in the v4 portal:
+The creation of a new cloud export begins with getting to the Monitor your AWS Cloud page in the v4 portal:

 - In the main navbar menu, click Settings at far left.